EDM Identity

 On Monday, The Prodigy shared that they would need pull out from their Venoge appearance as well.
 “We will update on future festivals as soon as possible,” they write.

-Boomtown Festival took place in Winchester, a city in which The Prodigy have not performed in over 30 years.
+Boomtown Fair took place in Winchester, a city in which The Prodigy have not performed in over 30 years.
 Dreambeach Festival drew revelers to the Palomares Beach in Villaricos.
 Both events ran from August 11-13, and Venoge Festival takes place from August 16-19 in Penthaz.

 The Prodigy formed in 1990 and originally consisted of Liam Howlett, Maxim, Leeroy Thornhill, Sharky, and the late Keith Flint.
 Albums like Music for the Jilted Generation and The Fat of the Land placed them at the tipping point of the big beat era, and they shared the spotlight with acts like The Chemical Brothers and Fatboy Slim.
 In March 2019, Flint was found dead in his Essex, UK home at age 49.
 The band began touring again in 2022 — first in the UK, and then abroad the following year.